Nicolas Mahut

-In singles, Mahut reached a career-high ATP ranking of world No. 37 in May 2014, and has won four tour-level titles.
-All were on grass courts, where only Andy Murray (8) and Novak Djokovic (6) have won more titles amongst active players.
-His best Grand Slam result in singles was at the 2016 Wimbledon Championships, where he reached the fourth round.
+In singles, Mahut reached a career-high ATP ranking of world No. 37 in May 2014, and won four tour-level titles, all on grass courts.
+His best major result in singles was at the 2016 Wimbledon Championships, where he reached the fourth round.
 At the 2010 Championships, Mahut was part of the longest match in professional tennis history, against John Isner in the first round.
 Isner defeated him 70–68 in the fifth set after over 11 hours of play.